developmentseed/open-elections/Uganda/readme.md

 ## Data extraction
 The PDF was converted to a csv using:
-- read.py to extract the cntent of the PDF and write it to a python .pkl file, and
+- read.py to extract the content of the PDF and write it to a python .pkl file, and
 - parse.py to process the .pkl file and convert it to a structured .csv
+- some final manual edits were made to remove whitespace and fix word orders which were reversed by PDF formatting

 **Note that the Constituency information may not be accurate.
 The PDF provided by the election commission lists one constituency at the top of each page.
-There appear to be cases where a page contains data from multiple constituencies, but the document still only lists a singe constituency.
+There appear to be cases where a page contains data from multiple constituencies, but the document still only lists a single constituency.
 For completeness we include the data as provided by the EC.**